nbanks062523/code_review_wk12/README.md

 # Project Visuals
 ## DAG
 The DAG Diagram in this project shows the order of tasks and their dependencies, if any
-  1. The flow starts with the 'echo_to_file' task, this task is a Bash Operator that creates a text file that writes a name
+  1. The flow starts with the 'wait_for_file' task that creates a DAG that uses a File Sensor to check if the votes.csv file has been delivered to the "data" folder
-  2. The second task is the 'greeting_task', this task is a Python Operator task that calls the function 'print_hello' and reads the file created by the first task and prints a greeting of "hello" along with the name in the file
+  2. The second task is the 'Read_file_task', this task is a Python Operator task that will read each row in the votes csv file and check whether the value is in a given list called flavors_choices and appends it to a new list
-  3. The third thru fifth tasks are Python Operator tasks that calls the function 'random_apples' and returns a random apple chosen from a list called 'apples'
+  3. The third task is also a Python Operator task that takes the list from the previous task and prints the item that appears the most
-  4. The last task ends the DAG

 ![Image](https://github.com/nbanks062523/code_review_wk11/blob/fffd5436dbf8f7d58b23bf60fd830c77589de8e1/DAG.png)
 ---
 ## DAG Final Outcome